- Dec. Max. from Horrea di Ortensio to Semita dei Cippi

 The site was named after L. Hortensius Heraclida, a commander of the military fleet which was stationed at Cape Miseno in the Gulf of Naples, who built a small shrine in the courtyard.
 The fleet was also in charge of policing the harbour of Ostia and some of its sailors manoeuvred the velarium of Colosseo.

 This temple was built by the Collegium (guild) of the Fabri Tignarii (woodworkers) and it was most likely dedicated to Mars.
 The Fabri Navales (ship carpenters) had their guild on the northern side of Decumanus Maximus.
 The Latin word faber means maker (Faber est suae quisque fortunae - Every man is the maker of his own fortune) and it was usually followed by an adjective which specified the material he worked (aerarius gold, argentarius silver, tignarius wood, ferrarius iron, etc.).

-Sede degli Augustali: (left) Vatican Museums: base of a lost statue portraying P. Horatius Chryseros, one of the "Seviri Augustales", found in 1804 at Ostia; (centre) marble decoration of a wall and a funerary statue; (right) Museo di Ostia Antica: statue found in the building and portraying Vibia Sabina, Emperor Hadrian's wife, as "Venus Genetrix" (Mother)
+Sede degli Augustali: (left) Musei Vaticani: base of a lost statue portraying P. Horatius Chryseros, one of the "Seviri Augustales", found in 1804 at Ostia; (centre) marble decoration of a wall and a funerary statue; (right) Museo di Ostia Antica: statue found in the building and portraying Vibia Sabina, Emperor Hadrian's wife, as "Venus Genetrix" (Mother)

 The assumed seat of Seviri Augustales, a college of six magistrates (sex viri) stood very near Tempio Collegiale.

 Its members were chosen among the wealthiest freedmen of the town and they had a role in the organization and financing of ceremonies in honour of the emperors.

 Eight statues of emperors or of their wives were found in the building and this led to the belief that it had been the seat of the Seviri Augustales.